AaltoGIS/QGIS-tutorials/source/lessons/1-ui-funcionality.rst

 UI Funcionality
 ----------------------

-QGIS might be a bit confusing with all the buttons and windows around.
-Get familiar with the User Interface (UI) following the next remote practice.

 .. admonition:: Check the version

    *Force cache refresh of this page with Ctrl+F5 to have the most update version of the tutorial*